Alien: Romulus

 Alien: Romulus is a 2024 science fiction horror film directed by Fede Álvarez, who co-wrote the script with Rodo Sayagues.
 It is the seventh installment in the Alien film series, set between the events of Alien (1979) and Aliens (1986).
-The film stars Cailee Spaeny, David Jonsson, Archie Renaux, Isabela Merced, Spike Fearn, and Aileen Wu as six downtrodden young space colonists who encounter hostile creatures while scavenging a derelict space station in which they plan to navigate to another planet.
+The film stars Cailee Spaeny, David Jonsson, Archie Renaux, Isabela Merced, Spike Fearn, and Aileen Wu as six downtrodden young space colonists who encounter hostile creatures while scavenging a derelict space station from which they plan to steal cryostasis chambers to navigate to another planet.

 At CinemaCon in April 2019, 20th Century Studios (then-named 20th Century Fox) announced plans to produce future Alien films. Álvarez was attached as director in March 2022, and Spaeny joined as the lead later that year.
 Filming took place from March to July 2023.

 Alien: Romulus premiered in Los Angeles on August 12, 2024, and was theatrically released in the United States by 20th Century Studios on August 16.
 The film grossed $350.9 million worldwide and received generally positive reviews from critics.
-It has received several industry nominations, namely for its technical aspects, including an Academy Award nomination for Best Visual Effects.
+It received several industry nominations, namely for its technical aspects, including an Academy Award nomination for Best Visual Effects.
 A sequel is in development.

 Plot

 In 2142, a Weyland-Yutani probe recovers a large cocoon from the wreckage of the USCSS Nostromo.
-(Note: As depicted in Alien (1979)) Months later, at the run-down Jackson's Star colony on the perpetually dark planet LV-410, orphaned colonist Rain Carradine discovers that Weyland-Yutani has forcibly extended her work contract.
+(Note: As depicted in Alien (1979).)
+Months later, at the run-down Jackson's Star mining colony on the perpetually dark planet LV-410, orphaned colonist Rain Carradine discovers that Weyland-Yutani has forcibly extended her work contract.
 Determined to escape, she teams up with her adopted brother Andy (a malfunctioning android reprogrammed by her father), her ex-boyfriend Tyler, his pregnant sister Kay, their cousin Bjorn, and Bjorn's adopted sister Navarro.
 The group commandeers the hauler Corbelan IV to reach Renaissance, a seemingly abandoned Weyland-Yutani station split into the modules Romulus and Remus, intending to steal cryostasis equipment to survive the nine-year journey to Yvaga III, an apparently idyllic planet unaffiliated with Weyland-Yutani.

-Bjorn taunts Andy with the fact that Yvaga III does not allow androids, meaning he will have to remain behind, leaving Rain guilt-ridden.
+Bjorn taunts Andy with the fact that Yvaga III does not allow androids, meaning Andy will have to remain behind, leaving Rain guilt-ridden.
 Tyler and Bjorn attempt to retrieve cryostasis fuel but unintentionally trigger a lockdown and release dozens of facehugger parasites.
 In desperation, Rain upgrades Andy's security access with a control chip from the station's damaged science officer android, Rook.
 However, this reprogramming shifts Andy's loyalty from Rain to Weyland-Yutani.
 Andy leads the group to safety, but not before a facehugger impregnates Navarro.

 Rain reactivates Rook, who reveals that the cocoon contained the xenomorph that killed most of the Nostromos crew.
-Renaissance scientists experimented on the alien, reverse bioengineering the facehuggers.
+Renaissance scientists experimented on the alien, reverse-bioengineering the facehuggers.
 However, the xenomorph escaped and massacred most of the crew; those remaining died when the xenomorph was killed, as its acidic blood melted through Remuss hull, causing explosive decompression.